OpenDSA/OpenDSA/RST/en/NP/NPComplete.rst

 A non-deterministic machine cannot "guess" and print the correct answer in less time.

+On the other hand, consider the TRAVELING SALESMAN problem.

+.. topic:: Problem

+   TRAVELING SALESMAN (1)

+   **Input:** A complete, directed graph :math:`G` with positive distances assigned to each edge in the graph.

+   **Output:** The shortest simple cycle that includes every vertex.

+Figure :num:`Figure #Sales` illustrates this problem.
+Five vertices are shown, with edges and associated costs between each pair of edges.
+(For simplicity Figure :num:`Figure #Sales` shows an undirected graph, assuming that the cost is the same in both directions, though this need not be the case.)
+If the salesman visits the cities in the order ABCDEA, he will travel a total distance of 13.
+A better route would be ABDCEA, with cost 11.
+The best route for this particular graph would be ABEDCA, with cost 9.

+.. _Sales:

+.. odsafig:: Images/Sales.png
+   :width: 175
+   :alt: Illustration of the TRAVELING SALESMAN problem
+   :capalign: justify
+   :figwidth: 90%
+   :align: center

+   An illustration of the TRAVELING SALESMAN problem.
+   Five vertices are shown, with edges between each pair of cities.
+   The problem is to visit all of the cities exactly once, returning to the start city, with the least total cost.

+We cannot solve this problem in polynomial time with a guess-and-test non-deterministic computer.
+The problem is that, given a candidate cycle, while we can quickly check that the answer is indeed a cycle of the appropriate form, and while we can quickly calculate the length of the cycle, we have no easy way of knowing if it is in fact the <em>shortest</em>
+such cycle.
+However, we can solve a variant of this problem cast in the form of a :term:`decision problem`.
+A decision problem is simply one whose answer is either YES or NO.
+The decision problem form of TRAVELING SALESMAN is as follows.

+.. topic:: Problem

+   TRAVELING SALESMAN (2)

+   **Input:** A complete, directed graph :math:`G` with positive distances assigned to each edge in the graph, and an integer :math:`k`.

+   **Output:** YES if there is a simple cycle with total distance :math:`\leq k` containing every vertex in :math:`G`, and NO otherwise.

+We can solve this version of the problem in polynomial time with a non-deterministic computer.
+The non-deterministic algorithm simply checks all of the possible subsets of edges in the graph, in parallel.
+If any subset of the edges is an appropriate cycle of total length less than or equal to :math:`k`, the answer is YES; otherwise the answer is NO.
+Note that it is only necessary that *some* subset meet the requirement; it does not matter how many subsets fail.
+Checking a particular subset is done in polynomial time by adding the distances of the edges and verifying that the edges form a cycle that visits each vertex exactly once.
+Thus, the checking algorithm runs in polynomial time.
+Unfortunately, there are :math:`2^{|{\mathrm E}|}` subsets to check, so this algorithm cannot be converted to a polynomial time algorithm on a regular computer.
+Nor does anybody in the world know of any other polynomial time algorithm to solve TRAVELING SALESMAN on a regular computer, despite the fact that the problem has been studied extensively by many computer scientists for many years.

 It turns out that there is a large collection of problems with this property:
 We know efficient non-deterministic algorithms, but we do not know if